MetaBorgCube/IceDust/relations/readme.md

-# Differences between formal specification and implementation

-* Formal: no default values  --> possibly update formal definition
+# Implementation TODOs

-* Formal: Cartesian product for all operators, Implementation: only specified for [0,1] --> change typing rules and extend Java library
+* Cartesian product for all operators, Implementation: only specified for [0,1] (typing rules and Java implementation)
-* Formal: lookup expression, Implementation: data section with identifiers --> dump lookup expression, possibly add data section to formalism.
+* Assigning values to derivations should not be possible